Olin-DSA/DSA-18/datastructures/day02/README.md

 # Day02 - `Linked Lists, Stacks, and Queues`

-## Learning Goals
+# Learning Goals

 - Understand memory allocation of linked lists
 - Understand the need and implementation of pointer based data structures
 - Be able to analyze time complexities of linked lists
 - Understand when to use LinkedList versus ArrayList
 - Understand the difference between a stack and a queue
 - Identify problems where stacks or queues can contribute to an effective solution.
 - Implement a stack and a queue that uses `O(n)` space and has `O(1)` per-operation time complexity.

-# Optional Resources
+# Resources

 - In [Think DAST](http://greenteapress.com/thinkdast/thinkdast.pdf), read sections **4.1, 4.2, 5.4, and 5.5** which cover Linked Lists.
 Read section **6.6** which covers Stacks and Queues.
 Ignore the parts about "DFS", we'll learn about that later.

-- The class [Google Drive](https://drive.google.com/drive/folders/1W8hPg5bVsUO5I9juJZdmYM5xYRnsIxIT?usp=sharing) has a ton of awesome resources from todays class.
-Included are two sets of lecture notes we wrote that you can refer to, powerpoint slides, and todays pset.
-Highly recommended you look through [this folder](https://drive.google.com/drive/folders/1MgFwOFICcBvi8hxBOAXQKWQZZ7OOgfa0?usp=sharing) if you are struggling with the assignment.
+- Our notes on Linked Lists and Stacks/Queues are [here](https://drive.google.com/open?id=19wmaQ2eLntO9mXKmJzc_b7luxj_7d603v0GXnZc_P18).

+- Notes from UC Berkeley on [Linked Lists](https://drive.google.com/open?id=1czCHlwIhvMl-KkZon1hTiA6relpjfxkr) and [Stacks/Queues](https://drive.google.com/open?id=1NbfPaMdlokDTGlGVL20vynXECxfe0OfJ)

 # Assignment